Sunday, August 3, 2025

 Alyson

-The theme for this challenge is to make a star shaped card.
+The theme for this challenge is to make an easel card.

-Come and join us at MTTCC and show us your star shaped cards.
+Come and join us at MTTCC and show us your easel cards.

 You have two weeks to link up your project.